 How to choose the right TFSA for you

 You might have longer-term goals, but just don’t want to tie up your money in savings that are inaccessible (as with an RRSP).
 To help decide which investment option makes the most sense for you, it’s best to meet with an advisor.
-They can help analyze your goals and risk tolerance and in order to pick the right investments for you.
+They can help analyze your goals and risk tolerance to help you pick the right investments.